MarioCatuogno/Clean-macOS/README.md

 ## About

-__Clean-macOS__ is a simple script that can be used after a clean installation of macOS to configure and install all the apps.
+__Clean-macOS__ is a simple script that can be used after a clean installation of macOS to configure and install all the apps that you need.
 It uses _dotfiles_ and _shell scripts_ in order to speed up the configuration of macOS.

-There are many repositories of various developers on Github, and every single one of them seemed to be very "unique".
-The reason for this is that _dotfiles_ are very personal and there is no "best setup".

-The basic idea behind this project is that the setup and configuration of a new Mac should be as smooth, simple and fast as possible.
-For this reason there is just one script that prompts a menu from which you chose what kind of profile you want to install on your Mac.
-Each profile has different apps, options, dependencies and binaries.
-So no matter if you're a developer or a graphic designer, your Mac will run just fine.

 ## Getting Started